Connect with others who understand.

 • Avoid known migraine triggers.

-• Be observant of prodromal (early migraine) cues and respond with medication or other treatment.
+• Notice early migraine cues and respond with medication or other treatment.

-D’angelo commented about managing her morning migraines, saying, “Some of the ways that I manage my morning migraines is regulating my food and drink the night before, getting sleep, drinking apple cider vinegar in the morning to help with my digestive system, and meditation every single morning.”
+D’angelo commented about managing her morning migraine: “Some of the ways that I manage my morning migraine is regulating my food and drink the night before, getting sleep, drinking apple cider vinegar in the morning to help with my digestive system, and meditation every single morning.”

-Sometimes it’s difficult to know what’s causing your morning migraines.
-If you’re still having trouble managing them, try seeing a neurologist or migraine specialist, and talk to them about medical treatment options for migraines.
+Sometimes it’s difficult to know what’s causing your morning migraine headaches.
+If you’re still having trouble managing them, try seeing a neurologist or migraine specialist, and talk to them about medical treatment options for migraine.

 Over-the-counter medications are a common first-line treatment for migraine headaches at any time of the day.
 These include nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and aspirin, and pain relievers like acetaminophen (Tylenol).